UVM-supported mail clients include MS Outlook, Apple Mail and Web-based Outlook Web App (OWA, formerly Webmail).

 UVM-supported web browsers include Firefox, Safari and Internet Explorer.
 Note that some web sites may work better in one browser over another, and it is not uncommon to use multiple browsers simultaneously for different tasks.

 - Mozilla Firefox is a popular web browser available for both Windows and Macintosh computers.
 It features pop-up blocking, tabbed browsing, built-in search toolbar, RSS bookmarks and increased privacy and security.
 It also supports add-ons to further customize your web browsing experience.
-Firefox comes with its own auto-update software, but only works for minor revisions to the program, such as version 2.5 to version 2.6.
-Manual updates are required between major revisions, such as versions 2.x to 3.x.
+Firefox comes with its own auto-update software but can be manually updated.

 - Internet Explorer is available only to Windows computers and comes included with the operating system.
 Once known for being insecure and exploitable, current versions offer more online safety features.
 Internet Explorer recieves its updates automatically with Windows Updates.